splunk/observability-workshop/content/en/workshop-setup.md

 ### Step 1: Configure Your Org Using SWiPE

 SWiPE is an online tool to help configure a workshop environment in Splunk Observability Cloud and is available [here](https://swipe.splunk.show).
-Please note, SWiPE does not provision EC2 instances - these are provisioned using Splunk Show (see step 2 below).
+Please note, SWiPE **does not** provision EC2 instances - these are provisioned using Splunk Show (see Step 2 below).
 SWiPE will configure the following:

 - Create and invite users to the Org.
 Create a `.csv` file containing the e-mail addresses (one per line) **or** copy and paste e-mail addresses (one per line).
-- Create a team and add users.
+- Create a team and add users to the team.
+- Create tokens:
+  - INGEST
+  - API
-- Create an INGEST, API and RUM tokens.
+  - RUM
+  - HEC URL
+  - HEC Token

   You will need to make a copy of these in order to provision the EC2 instances in Splunk Show.

 Post-workshop, you can use SWIPE to clean up the Org.
 SWiPE will complete the following:

 - Delete all the users associated with the workshop
 - Delete the team
-- Delete the tokens
+- Delete the tokens (INGEST, API and RUM)
 - Delete user dashboards

 SWiPE does also provide some advanced features for deleting tokens and detectors, but this must be used with caution.